Effects of rapid urbanisation on the urban thermal environment between 1990 and 2011 in Dhaka Megacity, Bangladesh

 Department of Spatial Sciences, Curtin University, Kent Street Bentley, Building 207, Perth Western Australia 6845, Australia

-Special Issues: Applications of remote sensing and Geographic Information Systems in environmental monitoring
+Special Issue: Applications of remote sensing and Geographic Information Systems in environmental monitoring

 This study investigates the influence of land-use/land-cover (LULC) change on land surface temperature (LST) in Dhaka Megacity, Bangladesh during a period of rapid urbanisation.
 LST was derived from Landsat 5 TM scenes captured in 1990, 2000 and 2011 and compared to contemporaneous LULC maps.
 We compared index-based and linear spectral mixture analysis (LSMA) techniques for modelling LST.
 LSMA derived biophysical parameters corresponded more strongly to LST than those produced using index-based parameters.
 Results indicated that vegetation and water surfaces had relatively stable LST but it increased by around 2 °C when these surfaces were converted to built-up areas with extensive impervious surfaces.
 Knowledge of the expected change in LST when one land-cover is converted to another can inform land planners of the potential impact of future changes and urges the development of better management strategies.

 1. Grimm NB, Faeth SH, Golubiewski NE, et al. (2008) Global change and the ecology of cities.
 Science 319: 756-760.